mienaikoe/ziyu/Chapters/3-5-Chapter19.md

       - They don't have a navy.
 But they do have a fearless fighting force.
       - Setre could steal a boat from Rudjan with Linyu's help (going back to what she does best for the greater good)

+- infighting as Linyu despises Setre for using Melna as a diversion to save Heiko

 - Melna hides
   - Overhears talk about capturing Pomri
     - They didn't find Linyu, but Linyu can't see without antikan